doingandlearning/ts-march-2024/01-intro/exercise.md

 - Define a variable of type void and assign it a value.

 - Log these values out
-- Run the code with ts-node
-- Compile the code and run the JS file

 ## Exercise 2 - Interfaces